 In 2009, Dr. Peterson opened an office on the Upper West Side of Manhattan in New York City.
 He sees endocrine patients in both the Bedford Hills office and the New York City clinic.
 Both clinics have Hypurrcat facilities for treating hyperthyroid cats with radioiodine.

 In 2013, Dr. Peterson was appointed to the Editorial Board of the Journal of Feline Medicine and Surgery, the leading scientific veterinary journal dealing with diseases of the cat.
-Additionally, he also serves on the Editorial Board of Veterinary Sciences and E-Cronicon Veterinary Science, two international, scientific, open access journals on veterinary sciences.

 Click here to watch video testimonials from veterinarians attending an Animal Endocrine Seminar presented by Dr. Peterson.

 Click here to watch a video testimonial from Dr. Alan Poppl, a Brazilian veterinarian who has studied under Dr. Peterson.